mzacki/mzacki.github.io/_posts/2022-06-24-concurrency.md

 public class StockLevel {

-    // suppose it's empty or has low stock level private int currentInventory;
+    // suppose it is empty or has low stock level private int currentInventory;

     public StockLevel(int initInventory) {